 You may know what BEC (Business Email Compromise) is, but have you heard of VEC (Vendor Email Compromise)?
 If your business transacts with vendors to supply products or services, VEC is a sophisticated cyberthreat you need to know about.

-In this article, we’ll define vendor email compromise and break down how a typical VEC attack works so you know the signs to look for.
+This article will define vendor email compromise and break down how a typical VEC attack works so you know the signs to look for.

 What Is Vendor Email Compromise?